jucduarte30/jucduarte30/README.md

 ## Hi there 👋
-🎓EDUCATION

-I´m a Computer engineer student who are passionete about technology and like to come up with new and practical ideas to solve problems.
-This feeling has greatly influenced my interest in Frontend and Backend development.

 🌟 ABOUT ME

 I consider myself a creative and curious individual who belives that inovantion can change lives!
 Nowdays i´m focus to improve my techninal skills in software development.
 I also have a strong interest in Design UX/UI, which help me keep my mine open for new possibilities.